shkyler/gmit-pfda-exercises/README.md

 ### Dependancies

-The dependencies for this are:
+The dependencies for project are:
 * Python 3
 * matplotlib.pyplot
 * numpy
+* Jupyter Notebooks

 It is recommended that the latest version of Anaconda is installed to ensure that all dependant software is installed and up to date.

-### Installation instructions
+### Instructions for running the software

-The software can be installed and run on a machine as follows:
+The software can be downloaded and run on a machine as follows:

 * Clone the repository with the following command
 ```